rhul-compsoc/royalhackaway.com/src/posts/events/hackaway2019/index.md

 # A description of the event in hand.
 # Short is currently not being used
 # Full is used for the site jumbotron and for SSO
-short-description: An exciting two-day hackathon, for students from any university.
+short-description: An exciting 24 hour hackathon, for students from any university.
 full-description: >
   Royal Hackaway is Royal Holloway's annual hackathon.

-  Open to university students from the UK and around the world, in this two-day hackathon you'll work as a team to build a project.
+  Open to university students from the UK and around the world, in this 24 hour hackathon you'll work as a group to build a project.
   You'll pick up new skills, try out new tech, and meet new people.
-  This is our third time running this event, and we're excited to create a more inclusive and rewarding event for all.
+  This is our second time running this event, and we're excited to create a more inclusive and rewarding event for all.

 # Enable the section which brings up the dictionary definition of what a hackathon is